-15.5 PLACEMENT OF DOCUMENTS, EVIDENCE AND STATEMENTS OBTAINED BY THE FH cases.
-Access to the FDBS will be limited to the Executive Director, Director of Housing Management, and/or their designees.
+15.5 PLACEMENT OF DOCUMENTS, EVIDENCE AND STATEMENTS OBTAINED BY THE FH

 Documents and other evidence obtained by the FH during the course of an investigation. will be considered "work product" and will be kept in a separate "work file."
 The work file will be kept locked.
 Such cases under review will not be discussed among the FH staff unless they are involved in the process, or have information, which may assist in the investigation.